George Van Horn Moseley: Retirement

-Time reported his view that "more money should be spent on syphilis prevention and less on national defense" Two months after leaving the military, he questioned the President's proposed increases in military spending: "Much of our present weakness is in the fear and hysteria being engendered among the American people for ... political purpose. ...
+When American Nazi sympathizer George E. Deatherage plotted to launch a coup in the 1930s, he sought to recruit Moseley as a potential military dictator.
+The Christian Front also sought to recruit Moseley for their own plot in 1940.
+In 1939, Moseley had stated that military resistance against the president would be justified under certain circumstances."We do know, however, that if the administration went too far to the left and asked our Military Establishment to execute orders which violated all American tradition, that Army would demur and would probably take charge of the situation from coast to coast."Time reported his view that "more money should be spent on syphilis prevention and less on national defense".
+Two months after leaving the military, he questioned the President's proposed increases in military spending: "Much of our present weakness is in the fear and hysteria being engendered among the American people for ... political purpose. ...
 A nation so scared and so burdened financially is not in a condition to lick anybody.
 And then, who in hell are we afraid of?
 With Japan absorbed ... with the balance of power so nearly equal in Europe, where is there an ounce of naval or military strength free to threaten us?"
 He became increasingly more outspoken and instead of the language of Social Darwinism expressed anti-Semitic and conspiratorial views overtly.
 In Philadelphia, he told the National Defense Meeting that Jewish bankers had financed the Russian Revolution and that "The war now proposed is for the purposes of establishing Jewish hegemony throughout the world."
 He said that Jews controlled the media and might soon control the federal government.